gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 Remember, keep it **secret**, keep it **safe**!
 Do not store API keys in your repository and do not ship them in your client-side code.

 Now go make awesome Gatsby sites that are completely secure!
-Fo more information on web security checkout the [OWASP Top Ten](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).
+Fo more information on web security checkout these resources:

+- **General web-app security**: The [OWASP Top Ten](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) is a list of top website security vulnerabilities.
 The [Open Web Application Security Project](https://www.owasp.org/index.php/Main_Page) is a excellent resource for security.

+* **Shared Security**: The article "[Security for Static Websites](https://blog.sqreen.com/static-websites-security/)" covers shared security issues well and includes complete solutions; this

+- **Secure APIs**: For information on securing all APIs (authenticated or not) checkout the [Rest Secutiry Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/REST_Security_Cheat_Sheet.md) from OWASP.

 **Disclaimer**: The author does not claim to be a security expert.
 He is a developer who cares about security and has some experience.
 This post might contain incomplete or inaccurate information.
 It is your responsibility to properly secure your sites.